Skip to main content

 3. Select Remote PC Access.

 4. Under machine power management, select Machines that are not power managed.
-Orka manages the VM lifecycle.
+Orka manages the VM lifecycle, and bare metal Mac hosts aren’t power managed by Citrix either.

 5. Set the session type to Single-session.